Ensure your property is secure

 Exterior doors

-• Check that the door hinges are sturdy and secured with strong long screws.
-Consider using inexpensive hinge bolts which help to reinforce the hinge side of a door against the use of force.
+- Check the door hinges are sturdy and secured with strong long screws.
+Consider using inexpensive hinge bolts to help reinforce the hinge side of a door against the use of force.

 Patio doors